 Marley Park to Knockree (21km)

-A few kilometers into the woods the route takes a sharp right into the forest and up a steep bank.
-If you are on a bike this will be the first, and not the last, time you will have to get off and carry over a rocky path.
+A few kilometres into the woods the route takes a sharp right into the forest and up a steep bank.
+If you are on a bike this will be the first and not the last, time you will have to get off and carry over a rocky path.
 There is a signpost at the bottom of this path indicating no cycling.
-At the top of this path the route continues along a good track, sweeping round right it eventually leads down into the valley of Glencullen and turns left along the Glencullen Road.
+At the top of this path, the route continues along a good track, sweeping round right it eventually leads down into the valley of Glencullen and turns left along the Glencullen Road.

-The way marking is generally good except for this point.
-The route looks like it is straight on here but it is not, it turns up right.
+The waymarking is generally good except for this point.
+The route looks like it is straight on here but it is not, it turns up to the right.
 Many people make the mistake of walking straight on and then having to walk all the way back.
 This is the only point on the first day that the marking is unclear.

 The only real alternative is camping.
 This can be done in the fields in front of the Youth Hostel.
 Cross the style in front of the hostel and go all the way down to the Glencree River.
 Here you can see where many before you have camped.